nvdaes/clipContentsDesigner/readme.md

 It contains the following controls:

+* Restore defaults: Press shift+tab after opening the panel to press this button.
 * Type the string to be used as a separator between contents added to the clipboard: Allows to set a separator which can be used to find the text segments once the entire added text is pasted.
 * Add text before clip data: It's also possible to choose if the added text will be appended or prepended.
 * Select the actions which require previous confirmation: You can choose, for each action available, if it should be performed inmediately or after confirmation.
 Available actions are: add text, clear clipboard, emulate copy and emulate cut.